// Field Guide

 Which direction should smoke bombs face?

 Point the emission end away from yourself and into the frame or toward the intended smoke area.
-Check wind direction first — position yourself upwind so smoke drifts away from you, not into your face.
+Check wind direction first.
+Position yourself upwind so smoke drifts away from you, not into your face.
+This ensures the best visual results and the most comfortable experience for the operator.
+If the smoke is blowing back toward you, simply rotate your position or the angle of the canister to compensate for the breeze.

 Can you put a smoke bomb on the ground?

 Yes.
 Placing smoke bombs on the ground works for photos and events.
-Use a stable, non-flammable surface — concrete or packed dirt is ideal.
+Use a stable, non-flammable surface.
+Concrete or packed dirt is ideal.
 Avoid placing on dry grass, leaves, or any flammable surface.
 On windy days, hold the grenade rather than placing it, as wind can tip a ground-placed grenade.
+If you are looking for specific color inspirations for ground placement, check out our Color Hub for ideas.
+Using multiple grenades on the ground can create a beautiful low-lying fog effect that is perfect for cinematic shots.

 How far away should you stand from a smoke bomb?

 You can hold smoke bombs during use, standing as close as needed.
-For bystanders (children, pets, people not holding): maintain 3 feet minimum from the emission end.
+For bystanders, including children, pets, or people not holding the device, maintain a 3-foot minimum from the emission end.
 The smoke itself is non-toxic at normal outdoor distances.
+For more information on using smoke in specific scenarios, visit our Use Case Hub.
+Maintaining a safe distance ensures that everyone can enjoy the visual display without any discomfort from the density of the smoke cloud.

 Section 2: Burn Time and Performance